VisteonSofia/practice2/requirements/FT_blinkers.md

 * RCP3 - RCP10 proposal: Wait 50 ms and provide an update on outputs in the end of current 50ms frame.
 * RCP4 - RCP11 proposal: When a button is double pressed withing 50 ms Then one press shall be triggered.
 * RCP5 - RCP12 proposal: Hazzards button has priority over blinking events.
+* RCP6 - RCP13 proposal: When a blinker is ON Than the other can be activated and deactivated in the initial blinker cycle after that blinkrs shall be OFF

 #### Test Cases
 * TC1 - normal behavior
   1. Check blinkers OFF at 0.1s
   2. Press/release left button at 0.2/0.3
-  3. Check active 2 active phases of left blinker
+  3. Check 2 active phases of left blinker
   4. Press/release left button at 1.5/0.6
   EB:
   1. _HMI_left_blinker_state_ active (0.25,0.85) U (1.25,1.85)